alechenninger/blog/posts/fakes.md

 cone][move-fast-don't-break-things], so we have to make sure most of our tests only use isolated units, so that most of our tests are unit tests.

-// Listen to some of these overreactions at the suggestion that we [may be trying too hard to isolate][don't-overuse-mocks]:
-//
-// <q>Also it's called unit testing for a reason, testing dependencies is a nono. [...] having [a] test spill outside the unit is not good either.
-It has just as much potential as mocks to introduce unwanted side-effects.</q>
-//
-// <q>The whole point of unit testing is that you are attempting to test a unit of functionality.
-A unit is usually understood as a class.
-However, sometimes the purpose of that class is to interact with files, databases, networks, other classes, etc., and dragging those into your test muddies the water of what a unit is.</q>
-//
-// <q>If you're unit testing, the code should either be refactored not to reach through so many layers, or the component interactions should be tested piecemeal as true units.</q>
-//
-// These commenters are falling into the same unfortunate circular trap: "You can't test dependencies in a unit test because unit tests don't test dependencies."
-These aren't any actual reasons to isolate here; isolation is an unjustified, foregone conclusion.

 So let's back up.
 We've been talking a lot about replacing dependencies with mocks or stubs or fakes. **Why are we replacing dependencies in the first place?**